 While we don’t fully understand the mechanisms behind Parkinson’s disease, it has been studied as an energetic disorder.
 What I mean by this is that mitochondrial dysfunction and inhibited ability to produce energy is often a characteristic in Parkinson’s patients.

 This metabolic insufficiency puts brain cells at an energetic disadvantage that results in massive production of free radicals.
-These free radicals cause oxidative stress on the brain tissue which leads to chronic inflammation and damage to its tissues.
+These free radicals cause oxidative stress, which leads to chronic inflammation and damage to the brain tissue.

 Because of the ketogenic diet’s ability to improve mitochondrial function and lower inflammation, it is being investigated as a potential treatment.